lbs1022/gen-711-final-/README.md

 # FINAL PROJECT
 ## Study Background
-The UNH Tech Camp was the group that collected the data and did an initial study on them.
+The data was originally collected by the UNH Tech camp, who also did an initial study on the data.
-This camp was made of kids from grade 5 to 12.
+This camp was primarily composed of kids from grade 5 to 12.
-John Caparso, Alex Goin, Amino Hussein, Tonya Kirichok, Ada Milhauser, Aakansh Mysore, Nana Suarez, Olivia Tatro, Logan Quiter & Yasmin Yan were all the students that worked on this study.
+The students who specifically worked on this study include John Caparso, Alex Goin, Amino Hussein, Tonya Kirichok, Ada Milhauser, Aakansh Mysore, Nana Suarez, Olivia Tatro, Logan Quiter, and Yasmin Yan.
-This specific project was led by Joseph Sevigny, Steve Simpson, Kelley Thomas and Andrea de Assis.
+This specific project was led by Joseph Sevigny, Steve Simpson, Kelley Thomas, and Andrea de Assis.
-All of the data was collected in the summer of 2022 from Acadia National Park in Maine.
+The data and microbe collection was done in the summer of 2022 in Arcadia National Park.
 ## Methods - I used this code
 <details>
   <summary>Prep Directories and Obtain Data</summary>